raul23/convert-to-txt/README.rst

 - By default, ``ebook-convert`` (calibre) is always used as a last resort since it is slower than the other conversion tools.

-As comparison, here are the times taken to convert a 154-pages PDF document to *txt* for both supported conversion methods:
+For comparison, here are the times taken to convert a 154-pages PDF document to *txt* for both supported conversion methods:

 - ``pdftotext``: 4.27s
 - ``ebook-convert`` (calibre): 80.91s